 Laboratory experience accompanying BIO 380.
 Includes some outdoor and off-campus investigations.

-Corequisites: Registration in BIO 380 is required.
+Corequisites: Concurrent registration in BIO 380 is required.
 Offered: Spring, odd # years.
 Special Notes: This is a designated research course.

 BIO 384 • Immunology 3 Credits